dongdong-2009/Conclusion/README.md

 # Conclusion
-This is for me to learning git
+This is for me to learning how to use git for cooperation work.
-To conclude all the learning data program
+Summary all the learning data program and code.